-In this part, we make it easier for non-programmers to configure a finger server and show how to package it in the .deb and RPM package formats.
+In this part, we make it easier for non-programmers to configure a finger server.
 Plugins are discussed further in the Twisted Plugin System howto.
-Writing twistd plugins is covered in Writing a twistd Plugin , and .tac applications are covered in Using the Twisted Application Framework .
+Writing twistd plugins is covered in Writing a twistd Plugin, and .tac applications are covered in Using the Twisted Application Framework.